dconnolly/sidh-for-openssl-patch/README.md

 # SIDH for Open SSL

-This release contains a patch for OpenSSL 1.0.2g to support the Supersingular Isogeny-based Diffie-Hellman (SIDH) key exchange<sub>1</sub>, using the implementation of Microsoft Research<sub>2</sub>.
+This release contains a patch for OpenSSL 1.0.2g to support the Supersingular Isogeny-based Diffie-Hellman (SIDH) key exchange<sub>1</sub>, using the implementation by Microsoft Research<sub>2</sub>.
 This scheme provides approximately 128 bits of quantum security and 192 bits of classical security.

 ### Details
 The library specifies four ciphersuites: